-Let’s say it’s winter time and you want your home to be a comfortable and consistent 70 degrees inside.
-If the foundation walls and slab are not insulated you will be experiencing a large surface area of that will be radiating a pretty uncomfortable 55 degrees while you are trying to keep the area 15 degrees warmer.
+Let’s say it’s wintertime and you want your home to be a comfortable and consistent 70 degrees inside.
+If the foundation walls and slab are not insulated you will be experiencing a large surface area that will be radiating a pretty uncomfortable 55 degrees while you are trying to keep the area 15 degrees warmer.

-Having an insulation wrapped foundation and slab also helps supercharge this function of the concrete.
-For example, in the winter as your furnace is pumping warm air into your home, the slab and foundation walls are absorbing it and then dissipating that heat back into the home to keep it warmer.
+Having an insulation-wrapped foundation and slab also helps supercharge this function of the concrete.
+For example, in the winter as your furnace is pumping warm air into your home, the slab and foundation walls are absorbing it and then dissipate that heat back into the home to keep it warmer.
 The insulation helps hold on to the heat creating an even more efficient temperature regulator for your home.

 The same concept applies to your basement during the sweltering summer season, but instead of retaining heat, the insulation retains the cold air your home’s AC is pumping throughout the space.

-The first two feet of soil surrounding your foundation will be hotter than the inside of your home – which is why it’s important the insulation is still doing it’s job of preventing the heat from the soil penetrating into your home.
+The first two feet of soil surrounding your foundation will be hotter than the inside of your home – which is why it’s important the insulation is still doing its job of preventing the heat from the soil from penetrating into your home.

 A few extra inches might not sound like a huge deal but properly managing that underground hydrostatic pressure (or pesky moisture that is trying to intrude into your basement) is crucial in maintaining a dry basement.
 Anyone who has ever experienced flooding can attest how valuable a dry basement truly is!